-\begin{proof} Clearly $\AC(G) = \Omega(\frac{n^2}{|E|}) = \Omega(n)$, since the expander is of constant degree.
-For the upper bound we shall need the following theorem due to Bj\"{o}rklund, Husfeldt and Khanna saying that expander graphs contain simple paths of linear length. \begin{theorem}[{\cite[Theorem 4]{BHK}}] Let $G$ be a $(n,d,\alpha)$-expander graph.
+\begin{proof} Recall that $\AC(G) = \Omega(\frac{n^2}{|E|}) = \Omega(n)$, since the expander is of constant degree.
+For the upper bound we shall need the following theorem due to Bj\"{o}rklund, Husfeldt and Khanna~\cite{BHK} saying that every expander graph contains a simple path of linear length. \begin{theorem}[{\cite[Theorem 4]{BHK}}] Let $G$ be an $(n,d,\alpha)$-expander graph.
 Then, $G$ contains a simple path of length $\Omega(\frac{\alpha}{d} \cdot n)$. \end{theorem}

-Let $P$ be a simple path of length $\ell$ in $G$, where $\ell = \Omega(n)$ is given in Theorem~\ref{thm:expander long paths}.
-Partition all agents into $c = \ceil{2n/\ell}$ disjoint classes $C_1 \cup \dots \cup C_c$ each of size at most $\ell/2$.
-Then, for every pair $i,j \in [c]$ we use the strategy from Claim~\ref{claim:routing subgraphs} to place the agents from the two classes $C_i \cup C_j$ on $P$, and then apply the strategy from Proposition~\ref{prop:path} so that every pair of agents from $C_i \cup C_j$ meet.
+Let $P$ be a simple path of even length $\ell$ in $G$, where $\ell = \Omega(n)$.
+Such a path exists by Theorem~\ref{thm:expander long paths}.
+Partition all agents into $c = \ceil{2n/\ell}$ disjoint subsets $C_1 \cup \dots \cup C_c$ each of size at most $\ell/2$.
+Then, for every pair $i,j \in [c]$ we use the strategy from Claim~\ref{claim:routing subgraphs} to place the agents from the two subsets $C_i \cup C_j$ on $P$, and then apply the strategy from Proposition~\ref{prop:path} so that every pair of agents from $C_i \cup C_j$ meet.
 By repeating this strategy for every $i,j \in [c]$, we make sure that every pair of agents on $G$ meet each other.
-In order to analyze the total length of the strategy, we note that for a single pair $i,j \in [c]$ the total time is at most $O(n) + O(\ell)$, and hence the total length of the strategy is at most
+In order to analyze the total length of the strategy, we note that for a single pair $i,j \in [c]$ the total time is at most $n + O(\ell)$, and hence the total length of the strategy is at most

 which is linear in $n$, since $\ell = \Omega(n)$, and $c = O(n/\ell) = O(1)$. \end{proof}

 Next we upper bound the acquaintance time of the binary tree graph. \begin{proposition}{\em($\AC$ of binary tree):} Let $T$ be the binary tree with $n$ vertices.
 Then $\AC(T) = O(n \log(n))$. \end{proposition}